zakattack9/WRaPiC/README.md

 ```

 ## Setting up the Jump Box and Cluster Network
-The following steps will setup the RPi jump box such that it acts as a DHCP server and DNS forwarder.
-It is assumed that at this point all RPi's have already been setup and are connected to the switch.
+The following steps will set up the RPi jump box such that it acts as a DHCP server and DNS forwarder.
+It is assumed that at this point all RPi's have already been configured and are connected to the switch.

 1) Set up a [static IP address](https://www.raspberrypi.org/documentation/configuration/tcpip/) for both ethernet and WiFi interfaces by creating a [dhcpcd.conf](https://manpages.debian.org/testing/dhcpcd5/dhcpcd.conf.5.en.html) in `/etc/`
 ```